Federalist No. 45

 It should be noted that most of these changes in our society and political structure are a direct result of ill-advised changes in the Constitution.
 Those which are not a result of changes in the Constitution are a result of the Constitution being trampled and ignored.

-6 replies on “Federalist No. 45”
+6 responses to “Federalist No. 45”

 Gee, David.
 This line of posts is getting kind of depressing.
 Still, it’s important for the truth to be exposed.